A dog walker holding a leash while a Beagle looks up attentively on a sunny day.

 $10 to $20

-Why you should hire a professional dog walker
+Why should you hire a professional dog walker?

 A professional dog walker standing behind three large dogs, including a Doberman and a tan-and-white mixed breed, on a stone-paved waterfront during sunset. - dog walking costA professional dog walker at work.
 (Source: iStock)